dictation-toolbox/natlink/natlinkInstaller/README.txt

 We are slowly moving to a new stable release for Dragon 12 and NatLink too.
 (January 2014)

-4.1hotel:
+4.1india:
+!
+MAJOR non-backward-compatible change to what names natlinkutils provides.
+  - This was done because we are moving away from "from ... import *" statements in favour of "import ..." and qualify variables and functions.
+  - In particular, recognitionMimic, getCursorPos, and Badwindow among others names now must be imported from natlink rather than from natlinkutils.
+  - See http://qh.antenna.nl/unimacro/installation/technicaldetails/natlinkutils.html for more details.
+- Vocola suffered from this change, this is now fixed in Vocola 2.8.1I+

 - more stable pyd files (hopefully)
 - Title changed to "Messages from NatLink - built 01/01/2014"
 - installer checks for 64 bit python (forbidden)
 - many Unimacro improvements, action classes for specific programs (lines module hundred)
 - autohotkey support
-!
-MAJOR non-backward-compatible change to what names natlinkutils provides
-  - In particular, recognitionMimic, getCursorPos, and Badwindow among others names now must be imported from natlink rather than natlinkutils.
 - New release of Vocola 2, 2.8.1:
     New in 2.8.1: